IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcap.md

 number of seconds that have elapsed since 1970-01-01 00:00:00 UTC, and the microseconds or nanoseconds value represents the number of microseconds or nanoseconds that have elapsed since that seconds.
-: Whether the value represents microseconds or nanoseconds is specified by the magic number in the File Header.
+: The Magic Number field in the File Header indicates whether the value is in units of microseconds or nanoseconds.

 Captured Packet Length (32 bits):
 : an unsigned value that indicates the number of octets captured from